 When you’re building out luxury units at iconic buildings like Grove at Grand Bay, it’s important to integrate your own personal touch in a way that doesn’t disrupt the natural feel and ambience of the building.
 The work we successfully carried out for our client did just that.
 It combined raw with high-end materials, including mixed raw concrete of the columns, high-end marble, glass and woodwork, giving the unit a natural feel.

-In addition to installing the columns and marble throughout the entire unit including on the walls of the powder bathroom, we also installed motorized solar and blackout blinds with channels to eliminate all light when they were closed.
+In addition to installing the columns and marble throughout the entire unit including on the walls of the powder bathroom, they also installed motorized solar and blackout blinds with channels to eliminate all light when they were closed.
 This is a great feature to have especially in Florida when the sun is always shining bright at 6 am.